w3f/polkadot-wiki/docs/learn/learn-xcm-transport.md

 #### The Anatomy of an XCMP Interaction

 A smart contract that exists on parachain `A` will route a message to parachain `B` in which another smart contract is called that makes a transfer of some assets within that chain.
+With Asset Hub serving as the primary reserve for DOT, many cross-chain transfers route through Asset Hub.

 Charlie executes the smart contract on parachain `A`, which initiates a new cross-chain message for the destination of a smart contract on parachain `B`.